MEASAT Satellite Systems: MEASAT-3b

 MEASAT-3b was constructed by Airbus Defence and Space.
-It was launched on 12 September 2014 MYT from Centre Spatial Guyanais at Kourou in French Guiana.
+It was launched on 12 September 2014 MYT from Centre Spatial Guyanais in French Guiana.

 MEASAT-3d

 MEASAT-3d was constructed by Airbus Defence and Space.
 It was launched on 23 June 2022 along with a satellite made by NSIL and Tata Play, GSAT-24 onboard Ariane 5 ECA+ flight VA257 from ELA-3, Centre Spatial Guyanais.